Going through changes and life transitions is exciting - and hard.

 Feeling unsure or unclear how to navigate the changes and adjustments

 Feeling like these changes are just too much to handle

 A sense of loss or grief of what was

 Physical symptoms, such as headaches, stomachaches, or muscle tension

 Just feeling generally meh or stressed out

-If you answered yes, you may be experiencing difficulties adjusting to change
+If you answered yes, you may be experiencing difficulties adjusting to change and life transitions

 Life is full of changes... we think someone once said the only constant in life is change.
 Sometimes these changes are exciting, and fun, and something you want - and sometimes those same changes can be challenging to navigate.
-Whether you're going through a major life transition, such as a divorce, job loss, or relocation, or you're struggling with the loss of a pet (or the addition), the loss of a friend, or starting a college - the adjustment process just isn't going as you thought it would.
-Difficulties with changes and stressors is known as an Adjustment Disorder.
+Whether you're going through a major life transition, such as a divorce, job loss, or relocation, or you're struggling with the loss of a pet (or the addition), the loss of a friend, or starting college - the adjustment process just isn't going as you thought it would.
+Difficulties coping with changes and stressors is known as an Adjustment Disorder.